epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     </div>

     <p>
-        The full view (all 52 communities) appears chaotic — a dense web of crisscrossing ribbons.
+        The full view (all 52 communities) appears chaotic—a dense web of crisscrossing ribbons.
 But look closer: <strong>C18</strong> (the large green arc) dominates the landscape.
 Its ribbons stretch to nearly every corner of the diagram, making it the <span class="highlight">gravitational center of the YouNiverse</span>.
 Similarly, <strong>C0</strong> and <strong>C11</strong> act as major hubs.
     </p>

     <p>
         Now drag the slider to show only the <strong>top 10 communities</strong>.
 The chaos resolves into clarity: a dense, tightly-interconnected core emerges.
-The strongest corridors become visible — <strong>C18 — C31</strong>, <strong>C18 — C13</strong>, <strong>C18 — C3</strong> — highways where millions of viewers travel between galaxies.
+The strongest corridors become visible—<strong>C18 ↔ C31</strong>, <strong>C18 ↔ C13</strong>, <strong>C18 ↔ C3</strong>—highways where millions of viewers travel between galaxies.
     </p>

     <div class="insight-box" style="background: #1a1a2e; padding: 20px; border-left: 4px solid #22c55e; margin: 20px 0; color: #ffffff; border-radius: 4px;">
-        <strong>🛣️ The Core Highway System:</strong>
+        <strong>🛤️ The Core Highway System:</strong>
         <ul style="margin: 10px 0 0 20px; line-height: 1.8;">
-            <li><strong>C18:</strong> The absolute center — connected to virtually everyone with thick, prominent ribbons</li>
+            <li><strong>C18:</strong> The absolute center—connected to virtually everyone with thick, prominent ribbons</li>
             <li><strong>C31, C13, C3:</strong> Major satellites orbiting C18 with strong bidirectional flows</li>
             <li><strong>C0, C4, C5, C10, C11:</strong> Secondary hubs forming the densely-connected Galactic Core</li>
-            <li><strong>C34 — C51:</strong> Tiny peripheral communities — barely visible arcs with thin or no connections</li>
+            <li><strong>C34–C51:</strong> Tiny peripheral communities—barely visible arcs with thin or no connections</li>
         </ul>
     </div>

     <p>
         The chord diagram reveals a stark <strong>hub-and-spoke structure</strong>.
 The top 10 galaxies form a tightly-bound core where attention flows freely.
-Meanwhile, the 40+ smaller communities on the periphery exist as <span class="highlight">isolated islands</span> — their thin ribbons (if any) connect only to the nearest hub, never to each other.
+Meanwhile, the 40+ smaller communities on the periphery exist as <span class="highlight">isolated islands</span>—their thin ribbons (if any) connect only to the nearest hub, never to each other.
 The YouNiverse isn't a uniform web; it's a hierarchical network with clear highways and dead ends.
     </p>

     <h3>Bridge Channels: The Cosmic Connectors</h3>